Ahmedhany587/GPT2-SMALL-FINETUNE/GPT2-FineTune/readme.md

 Built a generatinve model to generate text related to william shakespeare writing style.
 The dataset consists of plays,literature,and poems he wrote.

-Certainly!
-Below is an example README file for your project:

 ---